 With great sadness, we announce the loss of a member of the U.S. Forensic team.
 Shazam, our accelerant detection K-9, passed away on Friday.
 Mr. Matt Guffey, fire investigator and K-9 Handler said he’s received an outpouring of support from those who knew Shazam.

 We want to honor and recognize the talented and hard-working engineers that make up our U.S. Forensic family.
 National Engineers week and 2020 Mardi Gras season overlap.
 Thank you for all of your contributions to USF and the profession… & Laissez Les Bons Temps Rouler!
 Have a safe and enjoyable Mardi Gras!

 U.S. Forensic will be exhibiting at the annual PLRB conference in Washington D.C, March 8-11.
 Visit us at booth 703 to learn more about our engineering services and nationwide coverage.

 We are proud to announce that Daniel Packer, a linguist and U.S. Forensic administrative team member, was selected to present his research at the NCUR 2020 Conference.
 Two of his abstracts were selected from more than 4000 submissions.

-We are pleased to announce that Joseph Czajka, P.E. has joined the U.S. Forensic team in Ohio.
-Mr. Czajka obtained his Bachelor of Science Degree in Civil Engineering from the University of Toledo in Toledo, Ohio.
-He is a Registered Professional Engineer in Ohio, Michigan, Indiana, and Florida.
+We are pleased to announce that Mr. Kenneth (Joey) Krefft, Jr., P.E., has joined the U.S. Forensic team in Lafayette, Louisiana.
+Mr. Krefft obtained his Bachelor of Science degrees in Civil Engineering and Marketing from Louisiana State University and A&M College in Baton Rouge.
+He is a registered professional engineer in Louisiana, Mississippi, and Texas.